eloquently/eloquently.github.io/_posts/2016-05-18-es6-react-and-redux-to-do-list.md

 }
 ```

-Now we have a fully connected comopnent being rendered.
+Now we have a fully connected component being rendered.
 If you view the page in the browser, nothing will look any different.
 However, try dispatching a `TOGGLE_ITEM` action from the Redux DevTools -- remember to give the action an `id`.
 Dispatching the action should result in the item you toggled swapping colors!

 ### Connecting Components to Actions